12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Let’s examine why merino is a perfect material for hiking base layers as it is for nearly any outdoor activity, including thru-hiking:

 A merino wool base layer option is perfect for hiking as it is loaded with many features that increase the performance and lifespan of the garments.
-Some advantages of merino wool I will cover below.
+Some advantages of merino wool I will cover are below.

 Odor-Resistance